Juststuffinc/Juststuffinc.github.io/README.md

-This was a small test game I made in Unity to test shooting and throwing items
+This was a small test game I made in Unity to test shooting and throwing items; It's shitty but it got the job done.

 -----